Adam Sandler's 'Uncut Gems' features the seventh most f-words in movie history

-Adam Sandler’s new movie Uncut Gems features the seventh most f-words in movie history, it has been revealed.
+Adam Sandler’s new movie Uncut Gems features the seventh most F-words in movie history, it has been revealed.

 -